React Basics

 }

-export async function subscribe(_prev: State, formData: FormData):
+export async function subscribe(_prev: State, formData: FormData): Promise<State> {

-useActionState wraps a Server Action and returns [state, action, isPending] in one callisPending flag flips to true during submission and back to false when the action resolves -- perfect for disabling buttons and showing spinners(prevState, formData) and whatever it returns becomes the new state"use server" directive at the top of actions.ts marks every export as a Server Action -- they run only on the server, so database calls and secrets stay safeFormData values on the server before trusting them -- the client can submit anything, so typeof email !== "string" and shape checks belong in the action itself"use client"), but the underlying action still runs on the serverRelated: useActionState -- return shape, error handling, and validation patterns | Form Actions -- the React 19 form action contract | Server Actions -- validating FormData on the server
+}useActionState wraps a Server Action and returns [state, action, isPending] in one callisPending flag flips to true during submission and back to false when the action resolves -- perfect for disabling buttons and showing spinners(prevState, formData) and whatever it returns becomes the new state"use server" directive at the top of actions.ts marks every export as a Server Action -- they run only on the server, so database calls and secrets stay safeFormData values on the server before trusting them -- the client can submit anything, so typeof email !== "string" and shape checks belong in the action itself"use client"), but the underlying action still runs on the serverRelated: useActionState -- return shape, error handling, and validation patterns | Form Actions -- the React 19 form action contract | Server Actions -- validating FormData on the server

 Show the result instantly while the server catches up.